ginstrom/phaser-game/project_docs/roadmap.md

 ### 1. Turn Processing System
 This is mentioned in your current_task.md and seems critical:
+- ✅ Implement basic turn ending functionality
+- ✅ Create API endpoint for turn processing
-- Implement the turn logic (resource calculation, action resolution)
+- ⏳ Implement the turn logic (resource calculation, action resolution)
-- Create a clear processing sequence for turns
+- ⏳ Create a clear processing sequence for turns
-- Add resource production calculations based on planets/asteroid belts
+- ⏳ Add resource production calculations based on planets/asteroid belts

 ### 2. Frontend Game Scene
 The frontend needs significant work:
-- Implement a galaxy map view to show systems and empires
+- ✅ Implement basic galaxy map view to show systems and empires
-- Create UI components for resource display and empire management
+- ✅ Create UI components for turn management
-- Build a system view to interact with planets and asteroid belts
+- ⏳ Build a system view to interact with planets and asteroid belts
+- ⏳ Add resource display and empire management UI
-- Connect the frontend to the backend API
+- ⏳ Connect all frontend components to the backend API

 ### 3. Integration Layer
-- Implement API service in the frontend to communicate with the backend
+- ✅ Implement basic API service in the frontend
-- Add authentication (if needed for multiplayer)
+- ⏳ Add authentication (if needed for multiplayer)
-- Create data caching strategies for game state
+- ⏳ Create data caching strategies for game state

 ### 4. Game Mechanics
 - Implement empire actions (colonize, build, research)